AuthCODE: A Privacy-preserving and Multi-device Continuous Authentication Architecture based on Machine and Deep Learning: Related Work

-In terms of continuous authentication focused on computers and desktop devices, Deutschmann et al. \cite{DeutschmannBehavioral2013} selected keyboard, mouse and usage of applications as representative sources to identify users.
+In terms of continuous authentication focused on computers and desktop devices, Deutschmann et al. \citep{DeutschmannBehavioral2013} selected keyboard, mouse and usage of applications as representative sources to identify users.
 Then, classification algorithms were used to sort and filter the gathered information in different categories.
 The results showed that intruders were detected in 2.4 minutes using the mouse, in 18 seconds using the keyboard, and 1.5 seconds using applications.
-Lex Fridman et al.~\cite{FridCon2015} utilised keyboard and mouse interactions to identify users.
+Lex Fridman et al.~\citep{FridCon2015} utilised keyboard and mouse interactions to identify users.
 This work proposes to link the keyboard interactions and the application running on the foreground in order to obtain additional information that enables the authentication process.
 The system used Naive Bayes as classifier for mouse and keyboard events, and SVM for user typing patterns.
 Using short user interaction periods (30 secs), the system obtained a False Acceptance Rate (FAR) of 0.4\% and a False Rejection Rate (FRR) of 1\%.
 This metrics decreased to 0.1\% and 0.2\% respectively after a 5 minute evaluation.
-The system proposed by Aljohani et al. in ~\cite{AljohaniConAIS2018} used an Artificial Immune System (AIS) to perform the continuous authentication task.
+The system proposed by Aljohani et al. in ~\citep{AljohaniConAIS2018} used an Artificial Immune System (AIS) to perform the continuous authentication task.
 They used the AIS Negative Selection (NS) algorithm on keyboard and mouse data.
 After a initialisation period, the system used AIS NS to evaluate keyboard and mouse interaction sets.
 This solution was evaluated in a group of 24 people, achieving 97.05\% average accuracy (from 97.74\% to 96.6\% in all users).
-Last, Mondal and Bours~\cite{MondalAuth2017} used keystroke and mouse movement dynamics to build a trust model.
+Mondal and Bours~\citep{MondalAuth2017} used keystroke and mouse movement dynamics to build a trust model.
 Then, this trust model is utilised to perform user continuous authentication.
 The behaviour of 53 different users was monitored in uncontrolled conditions and then the system was tested using the obtained information.
 Different Machine Learning classification algorithms were utilised to build a trust model.
 This trust model utilises a threshold over the dynamic user authentication score.
+Last, Lu et al. \citep{lu2020continuous} applied Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN) to keyboard interactions in computers, achieving 2.07\% and 6.61\% FAR, 3.26\% and 5.31\% FRR, and 2.67\% and 5.97\% EER with CNN and RNN, respectively.